So here we go:

 Well if you want to play the movies, and fondle someone's genitals throat eyes and articles of the wrist, elbow knee and neck go ahead and participate in that class.

-Every kid can kill a roach, and unfortunately other small harmless animals.
-Stomping, smashing and being even more creative.
+Every kid can kill a roach, and unfortunately other small harmless animals - Stomping, smashing and being even more creative.
 But what are the self defense mechanism of humans?
-What are the limits, what are the limits to prevent abuse of your inalienable rights and how to ensure that if someone comes to hurt or kill you by surprise you have the skills and intent to stop it even at the expense of killing him if necessary.
+What are the limits to prevent abuse of your inalienable rights and how to ensure that if someone comes to hurt or kill you by surprise you have the skills and intent to stop him even at the expense of killing him if necessary.

-Rule of thumb there is a 50 percent chance for yes and 50 percent chance of no in any logical or instinctive decision!
+Rule of thumb there is a fifty percent chance for yes and fifty percent chance of no in any logical or instinctive decision!
 Its simply the binary system of how things work.
-So 50 percent chance empirically that you are taking a self defense course from someone that has no clue of what's self defense is all about.
+So fifty percent chance empirically that you are taking a self defense course from someone that has no clue of what's self defense is all about.

-He would probably stand in the hotzone and demonstrate flawless manipulation of pressure point dramatically and so fast you would not even be able to tell how much damage these methods can cause to a dangerous resisting opponent.
+He would probably stand in the hotzone demonstrating flawless manipulations of pressure points dramatically, and so fast you would not even be able to tell how much damage these methods can cause to a dangerous resisting opponent.
 What about breaking it down and persuading you how and why it might work?

 What about telling you how to reach the opponent's pressure points first when he surprised you first?
 How about close to reality as possible drilling so you can sense it with your body that if you've used all your trickery and your training partner was aware of it, he can still stop you from reaching his pressure points.
 Are you wasting your "self Defense" Course on sweating with your training partners and taking photos with the instructor before you are going on for a beer?